 There are also some brilliant installations made with LEGO bricks.

 Street art is not the only attraction in Civitacampomarano.
 For example, there is a splendid Angevin castle dating back to the XIV century, whose imposing structure dominates the entire village.
 Unfortunately, though, it’s open only on Sundays and I couldn’t visit the interior.

 Among the charming alleys of the old town, it is still possible to spot many little details that trace the history of Civitacamomarano, such as the stone engraved on the front wall of the Merchant’s House, reporting the year 1732 (the building is now partially collapsed).

 Another site of great historical value is the Napoleonic Cemetery, about half an hour walk from the village.
 Again, it’s not easy to visit because it’s often closed, but it’s regarded as one of the few examples of Napoleonic cemeterial architectures in Italy

 Still wondering what made this visit so special?

-Apart from the incredible works of art I saw, it was once again the hospitality of the locals to amaze me.
+Apart from the incredible works of art I saw, it was once again the hospitality of the locals that amazed me.
 Vittorio was so keen to share his knowledge of each mural and the history of the village, and the residents we met during the tour always had a welcoming smile and tips to share.
-One lady in particular told Vittorio to bring me to the local bakery because I couldn’t leave Civitacampomarano without trying its famous ciell, the traditional biscuits stuffed with grape must.
+One lady, in particular, told Vittorio to bring me to the local bakery because I couldn’t leave Civitacampomarano without trying its famous ciell, the traditional biscuits stuffed with grape must.

 - CVTà Street Fest is the most famous local event, but there are also other interesting festivals not to miss, such as San Liberatore, the local patron saint, in May and the Cavatelli Festival in August.